nadi-stuti/gyan-pravah/docs/guide/18-troubleshooting.md

 ## 🔧 Common Issues and Solutions

+**Note:** As of v2.3, many complex error scenarios have been eliminated through codebase simplification.
+This guide focuses on the most relevant issues for the streamlined architecture.

 This guide covers the most common issues you might encounter while developing or maintaining the Gyan Pravah application, along with step-by-step solutions.

 ## 🚀 Development Server Issues